captainalan/exam-version-generator/README.md

 the `/questions` directory in JSON format.
 See "Question Format" section for more details).

-First, make sure everything is set up.
+### Setup

+Install dependencies using `pipenv` from the project's root directory:

 ```bash
 python3 -m pipenv install
 pipenv shell
 ```

+### Create Multiple Versions of an Exam

-Now, you can be sure all dependencies are met.
-To generate multipe versions of your exam, do something like:
+To generate multiple versions of your exam, do something like:

 ```bash
 python create-exam.py  --exam_length 4 --versions 2